All Episodes

 Had no intention of it.

-And now Libby has been asking.
+And now Libby has been asking, he's just going to harass me.

-He's just gonna harass me.
+He's just going to harass me.

-Wilson's attorneys said that Mr. Libby should not be permitted to compel Mr. Wilson's testimony at trial either for the purpose of harassing Mr. Wilson or to gain advantage in the civil case.
+Wilson's attorneys said that Mr. Libby should not be permitted to compel Mr. Wilson's testimony at trial, either for the purpose of harassing Mr. Wilson or to gain advantage in the civil case.

-Uh you know, I'll bet you would let's talk about real men for a second here, Mr. Wilson.
+You know, I'll bet you would let's talk about real men for a second here, Mr. Wilson.

 I'll bet Dick Cheney doesn't have any problem testifying.

-He's gonna testify.
+He's going to testify.

-All along this guy has been portrayed as this great masculine role model, doing everything he can to protect his little wife from the monsters outside their little cave in which they live.
+All along, this guy has been portrayed as this great masculine role model, doing everything he can to protect his little wife from the monsters outside their little cave in which they live.

-And he got a free ride by his buddies in the drive-by media who knew full well the guy was making it up as he went along, but it didn't matter because what he was making up was exactly what they wanted to report and have said that Bush lied, and Bush knew there were no weapons of mass destruction, and his whole thing in Niger was a crock.
+And he got a free ride by his buddies in the drive-by media who knew full well the guy was making it up as he went along, but it didn't matter because what he was making up was exactly what they wanted to report and have said that Bush lied, that Bush knew there were no weapons of mass destruction, and his whole thing in Niger was a crock.

 So here's the guy, Joseph Wilson, who started this whole mess.

-Now doesn't have the guts, doesn't have the cajones to appear on the witness stand.
+He started this whole mess, now doesn't have the guts, doesn't have the cojones to appear on the witness stand.

 I wonder what he's afraid of.